justinhwang24/persuasive-argument-prediction/README.md

 # Persuasion Argument Prediction

 This project analyzes GPT-4.1's ability to predict persuasive arguments using data from the Reddit community r/ChangeMyView (CMV).
+It is inspired by the Chicago Human+AI Lab [paper](https://chenhaot.com/pubs/winning-arguments.pdf).

 ## Structure